Timothy Evans: Married life

 On 20 September 1947, Evans married Beryl Susanna Thorley, whom he had met in January 1947 on a blind date.
 The couple initially lived with Evans's family at St Mark's Road but after Beryl discovered she was pregnant in 1948 they moved into the top-floor flat at 10 Rillington Place in the Ladbroke Grove area of Notting Hill.
 Their neighbours in the ground-floor flat were the serial killer John Christie, then working as a post office clerk, and his wife, Ethel Christie.
 Timothy's and Beryl's daughter Geraldine was born on 10 October 1948.

-Their marriage was characterised by angry quarrels; Beryl was alleged to be a poor housekeeper and incapable of managing the family's finances, while Timothy misspent his wages on alcohol, and his heavy drinking at the time exacerbated his already short temper.
-The arguments between Timothy and Beryl were loud enough to be heard by the neighbours and physical violence between them was witnessed on several occasions.
+The marriage was characterised by angry quarrels.
+Beryl was alleged to be a poor housekeeper and incapable of managing the family's finances, while Timothy misspent his wages on alcohol, and his heavy drinking at the time exacerbated his already short temper.
+The arguments between Timothy and Beryl were loud enough to be heard by the neighbours.
+The arguments were about Timothy lying to his wife, associating with other women, and the family's financial troubles.
+Multiple witnesses later testified that Timothy had a violent temper and beat his wife on multiple occasions.
+Lucy Endicott, a friend of Beryl, described how she once witnessed Timothy "‘set about her and began hitting her with his hand across the face and body."
+Timothy was also accused of having at least two affairs with other women.

 In 1949, Beryl revealed to Timothy that she was pregnant with their second child.
 Since the family was already struggling financially, Beryl decided to have an abortion.
 After some initial reluctance, Evans agreed to this course of action.